This section provides information on how to interpret and resolve PHP errors.

-There are three basic kinds of PHP errors:
+There are three basic types of PHP errors:

-- Notice: room for improvement; typically unset variables or missing array keys.
+- Notice: room for improvement.
+This is typically caused by unset variables or missing array keys.

 - Warning: errors will probably occur if not addressed.

 Each of the PHP errors are handled differently depending on the site environment.
-On Dev and Test, they are shown directly to the user in the browser.
-On Live, PHP errors are not displayed to users, but they'll still be logged.
+On Dev and Test, errors are shown directly to the user in the browser.
+On Live, PHP errors are not displayed to users, but are still logged.
 Notices and warnings are logged in the database logs if

 db_log is enabled for Drupal.
 The PHP constants